ccmanganti/christopher-clark-live/README.md

 ## Deployment

 Files are hosted directly with this github repository and deployed with heroku. <br/>
-You can preview the progress with this [link](https://www.christopher-clark.herokuapp.com)
+You can preview the progress of this website with this [link](https://www.christopher-clark.herokuapp.com).

 ## Built With

 * [Django](https://www.djangoproject.com/) - Web framework (Page Templating)
 * [SQLite](https://www.sqlite.org/index.html) - Database
+* HTML
+* [CSS - Bootstrap5](https://getbootstrap.com/) - CSS Framework via Content Delivery Network

 ## Author